-We assert that promoting scientific temper, defending plurality, harmony and composite culture is a fundamental duty of all citizens, and especially of professional scientists and social scientists, as enjoined in the Directive Principles of our Constitution.
+We are confident to declare that, promoting scientific temper, defending plurality, harmony and composite culture is a fundamental duty of all citizens, and especially of professional scientists and social scientists, as indicated in the directive Principles of our Constitution.
 The right and duty to question is basic, not only for science, but also for democracy.

-Science has an important role to play today in defending democracy and the Indian Constitution.
-AIPSN appeals to all organizations, institutions and individuals committed to promoting scientific temper to come together for observing the National Scientific Temper Day, and working together in the days to come to defeat the ideology of communal hate politics and build an India of reason and humanity with well informed and empowered citizens.
+AIPSN appeals to all organizations, institutions and individuals committed to promoting scientific temper to come together for observing the National Scientific Temper Day, 2020 on 20th August and work together in the days to come to overcome the pandemic health crisis in addition to defeating the ideology of communal hate politics and privatisation.
+Let us build an India of reason and humanism with well informed, truly self reliant, scientific and empowered citizens.